iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

     :align: center
     :alt: the exported display image loaded into qgis

-This could make an excellent base image for a study area map that you might use in your presentation and/or report.
+|br| This could make an excellent base image for a study area map that you might use in your presentation and/or report.

 .. note::